West Coast Council area

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |West Coast Council area - All industries||2016||2011||Change|

-In 2016, there were 6 people in the who caught public transport to work (train, bus, tram or ferry) in West Coast Council area, compared with 1,278 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 6 people who caught public transport to work (train, bus, tram or ferry) in the West Coast Council area, compared with 1,278 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in West Coast Council area and Tasmania were:
+The major differences between the method of travel to work of the workforce in the West Coast Council area and the Tasmania workforce were:

 - A larger percentage of local workers who did not go to work (17.7% compared to 11.6%)